 CHOCOLATE CHIP VANILLA BEAN BANANA BREAD

-Ingredients: 1/2 cup neutral oil, 1 cup sugar, 2 large eggs at room temperature, 3 overripe bananas-mashed, 1 vanilla bean pod, 2 cups all-purpose flour, 1/2 tsp. baking soda, 1 tsp. baking powder, 1/4 tsp. sea salt, 1 1/2 cups chocolate chips.
-Makes 1 standard loaf.
+Ingredients: 1/2 cup neutral oil, 1 cup sugar, two large eggs at room temperature, three overripe mashed bananas, one vanilla bean pod, 2 cups all-purpose flour, 1/2 tsp. baking soda, 1 tsp. baking powder, 1/4 tsp. sea salt, 1 1/2 cups chocolate chips.
+Makes one standard loaf.
 1. Preheat the oven to 350*.
 Grease and line a standard loaf pan.
 2. In a large bowl, beat the oil and sugar until combined.
-In a separate bowl, mash the bananas then beat in the eggs.
+In a separate bowl, mash the bananas, then beat in the eggs.
 Split the vanilla bean pod down the middle with a knife.
 Using the tip, scrape the seeds into the banana mixture, getting about 1/4 tsp. of seeds from the pod.
 3. In another separate bowl, whisk the flour, baking powder, baking soda, and salt.
 Add to the wet ingredients, stirring until just combined.
 Fold in all but 1 tbsp. of chocolate chips.

-4. Spoon the batter into the prepared loaf pan, and sprinkle the remaining chocolate chips on top.
-4. Bake for 55-60 minutes or until a tester comes out clean.
+4. Spoon the batter into the prepared loaf pan, and sprinkle the remaining chocolate chips.
+5. Bake for 55-60 minutes or until a tester comes clean.
 Remove and cool for 10 minutes.